-- Verify that tire pressure is at specification.
-See the Tire Pressure section for details. - Verify that rear suspension ride height (preload) is at specification.
-See the Rear Shock Preload (Ride Height) Inspection section for details. - 3.
-Position the motorcycle on a level surface with the headlight 32 ft.
-10 in.
-(10 m) from a wall. - 4.
-With the operator and passenger (if applicable) on board, bring the motorcycle to the fully upright position. - Start the engine and switch the headlamp to low beam.
+- 1. Verify that tire pressure is at specification. - 2.
+Verify that rear suspension ride height (preload) is at specification. - 3.
+Position the motorcycle on a level surface with the headlight 32.8 ft (10 m) from a wall. - 4.
+With the operator and passenger (if applicable) on board, bring the motorcycle to the fully upright position. - 5.
+Start the engine and switch the headlight to low beam.
 Observe the headlight aim on the wall. - 6.
-Make any necessary adjustments to headlight aim.
+Make any necessary adjustments to headlight aim, per the diagram table.

 NUMBER DESCRIPTION

+Halogen headlights: 4 in (10 cm) to top of highest intensity

-1 4 in (10 cm) to top cut-off of beam
+(1) LED Headlights: 4 in (10 cm) to top cut-off of beam

-2 Measure distance = 32 ft 10 in (10.0 m)
+2 Measure distance = 32.8 ft (10 m)

 3 Headlight Center